source4societyorg/SCEPTER-GatewayService/README.md

 ## Deployment

-See [Serverless.com](https://www.serverles.com) for information on how to deploy services to various cloud providers.
+See [Serverless.com](https://www.serverles.com) and [SCEPTER-command-service](https://github.com/source4societyorg/SCEPTER-command-service) for information on how to deploy services to various cloud providers.

 ## Example